ghazlawl/ARK-Icons-Helper/README.md

 Will update this later.
 Long story short, do this:

+1. Pre-place structures in the Viewport.
-1. Create IconsHelper object.
+2. Create IconsHelper object.
-2. Add delay.
+3. Add delay.
-3. Set the floor material to green (or black), should be pre-selected.
+4. Set the floor material to green (or black), should be pre-selected.
-4. Add delay.
+5. Add delay.
-5. Call function on IconsHelper object to move the player to a structure.
+6. Call function on IconsHelper object to move the player to a structure.
-6. Look at the structure and take a screenshot.
+7. Look at the structure and take a screenshot.
-7. Repeat Steps 4-6 until done.
+8. Repeat Steps 5-7 until done.